What is infertility?

 Treatment options depend on the cause of your infertility.
 Lifestyle changes, medication, surgery, or assisted reproductive technology (ART) may be recommended.
 Several different treatments may be combined to improve results.
 Infertility often can be successfully treated even if no cause is found.

 What lifestyle changes may help improve my chances for pregnancy?

 If lifestyle factors are identified, you may need to lose or gain weight or do more or less exercise.
 You or your male partner may need to reduce your intake of alcohol, quit smoking, or stop using illegal drugs.

 How is surgery used to treat infertility in women?

 In women, surgery may be able to repair blocked or damaged fallopian tubes.
-Surgery is used to treat endometriosis, which is commonly associated with infertility (see the FAQ Endometriosis).
+Surgery is used to treat endometriosis, which is commonly associated with infertility (see the FAQ013 Endometriosis).

 How is surgery used to treat infertility in men?

 In men, surgery can be used to treat some infertility problems.
 A common problem that leads to male infertility, varicocele, sometimes can be treated with surgery.